 The Fruit of Friendship

 Based on CDC estimates, 1 in 8 women in the United States will develop breast cancer in her lifetime.
-My friend, Angel, is one of the 1's.
-As I’ve walked alongside her bravely enduring aggressive therapies, I humbly realized from the seemingly helpless sidelines, possible problem-solving in one aspect of her struggles.
-Tears rolled down her cheeks the day I described what we may be able to do and so the journey of what is now a brand of hope, called “Angel & Angela™” by Growers for Grace, began with urgency and a purpose-driven focus to bring comfort and ease to others.
+Our friend Angel, is one of the 1's.
+As we walked alongside her from the seemingly helpless sidelines, God opened our eyes to possible problem-solving in one aspect of her struggles.
+Tears rolled down her cheeks the day I described what we may be able to do and so the journey of an inspired brand of hope, called “Angel & Angela®” began with urgency and a purpose-driven focus to bring blessings to others through locally grown ingredients.

 Jesus said, “Feed my lambs.”
 John 21:15